 Luis finds his hope in the schools and programs he visits, where volunteers and donations from global organizations like Children Incorporated have, over the years, transformed the lives of hundreds of children.
 One school in particular, Juan Apostol School in Guatemala City, brings hope, strength, and inspiration to children in a very specific way.
 Though its students come from the heart of the Guatemala City slums, they make up one of the country’s best and brightest school bands.

-Coordinator Tita de Morales had to convince Luis that supporting the band aspect of their program was in line with Children Incorporated’s mission.
+Our Volunteer Coordinator, Tita, had to convince Luis that supporting the band was in line with Children Incorporated’s mission.
 As she spoke, it became clearer to him that the band was a unique academic motivator for Juan Apostol’s children.
-In order to participate in the band, you have to be an A student.
+To participate in the band, you have to be an A student.
 And this isn’t some side project—the 85-student band and its two smaller bands of 45 and 30 are the school’s pride and joy.
-It’s by design: the coordinators understood that the band had to be something truly special in order to get these kids’ attention.
+It’s by design — the coordinators understood that the band had to be something truly special to get these kids’ attention.

 One school in particular, Juan Apostol School in Guatemala City, brings hope, strength, and inspiration to children in a very specific way.

 Not only do the band members learn creative expression through music, but they also learn how to function as part of a very close-knit team, both musically and practically.
 The students and their parents have to raise funds for every trumpet, every drum, and every trip they take.
 The result is a group of families that are truly invested.
 “Every student wants to be in the band,” says Luis.
 “It’s just incredible.”